asem-berkalieva/asem-berkalieva.github.io/index.md

-## Education

-### MA in Biostatistics
-University of California, Berkeley (2018-2020)

-### BA in Chemistry
-Pomona College (2014-2018)

-Minor in Mathematics

-____

 ## Projects

 ### Computational Statistics: Gene Expression in Endometriosis

 Endometriosis is a painful gynecological disorder that affects nearly 10% of women worldwide.
 We utilized publicly available microarray data containing archived endometrial samples from women with different stages of endometriosis to derive gene expression signatures of the disease.
-We then used the results of our differential analysis to construct a classification models to predict endometriosis for a given sample.
-Finally, we compared various machine-learning algorithms to assess performance.
+We then used the results of our differential analysis to construct and compare classification models to predict endometriosis for a given sample.

 - Read our <a href="projects/ph240c/ph240c-report.pdf">report</a>
 - View our <a href="projects/ph240c/ph240c-poster.pdf">poster</a>